 Property that is subject to the CORSA

 All the property that becomes co-owned through the Community of Acquests régime is also will also form part of the CORSA régime.
-This list of property has already been briefly discussed in the relating article.
-Therefore on dissolution of the CORSA régime all of this property is pooled in and divided in equal shares.
+Therefore upon dissolution of the CORSA régime, all of this property is pooled in and divided in equal shares.

 Advantages of CORSA